qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 GRASS
 -----

 Configuring GRASS is very easy.
+First, enable the :guilabel:`GRASS GIS Processing`.
-First, the path to the GRASS folder has to be defined, but only if you are running Windows.
+Then set the path to the GRASS folder, but only if you are running Windows.

 By default, the Processing framework tries to configure its GRASS connector to use the GRASS distribution that ships along with QGIS.